 Let’s first take a look at a classic board construction, a polyurethane foam core laminated with fiberglass and polyester resin (PU / PE).
 These boards are generally more affordable than EPS / Epoxy boards, are slightly heavier and have a little less buoyancy than the EPS ones, allowing the rails to sink better in the water for better turns.
 PU boards also have a more natural flex that many surfers prefer.

 At Black Revolt Wakesurf we offer the 2 types of constructions for your “Surf Style” board .
-The EPS / Epoxy boards cost 100 € more than the PU ones because of the extra material and time of shape/sand.
+The EPS/Epoxy boards cost 120 € more than the PU ones because of the extra cost in material and time of shaping/sanding.